-It should be noted that there is no direct link between remuneration and performance in FY17.
-There were no STI payments made in FY17 to executive KMP and the only LTI award made was for pre-IPO grants of options.
+It should be noted that there is no direct link between remuneration and performance in FY2018.
+There were no STI payments made in FY2017 and FY2018 to executive KMP and no LTI awards were made.
+It should also be noted that no dividend was declared or paid in FY2017 and FY2018